galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 >    This destination will check that the `user_email` is in the set of `admin_users` from your config file.
 >
 >    > ### {% icon tip %} Debugging dynamic destinations
->    > You can use `pdb` for more advanced debugging but it requires some configuration. `print()` statements are usually sufficient and easier.
+>    > You can use `pdb` for more advanced debugging, but it requires some configuration. `print()` statements are usually sufficient and easier.
 >    {: .tip}
 >
 > 2. As usual, we need to instruct Galaxy of where to find this file: